 We have acted for employers, contractors, sub-contractors and sub-subcontractors in major Technology and Construction court litigation.
 We are familiar with the relevant protocol, TCC guidelines, and have strong relationships with some of the country’s leading construction counsel who can be called upon to assist in the most complex matters as required.
 Our team’s experience includes:-

 - Acting for UK subsidiary of German company on a major dispute arising out of the design and installation of car body and related mechanical and electrical engineering issues relating to conveyor equipment in Vauxhall motor plant at Luton;

-- Acting for the UK subsidiary of German Parent Company on a major dispute arising out of the installation of paint shop car conveyor systems in the Ford Motor Plant in Ghenk;
+- Acting for the UK subsidiary of German Parent Company on a major dispute arising out of the installation of paint shop car conveyor systems at the Ford Motor Plant in Ghenk;

 - Acting on disputes for the full range of stakeholders, involving developers, and regional contractors and sub-contractors on a variety of medium level disputes concerning issues relating to defects, delays, variations and valuations ranging in value from £100,000 to £2,000,000;

-- Acting for claimants and defendants on proceedings relating to the enforcement of adjudication awards;
+- Acting for claimants and defendants in proceedings relating to the enforcement of adjudication awards;

 - Acting for developer in challenging Expert Determination on the grounds of manifest error;

 - Acting for sub-contractor in successfully resisting Part 8 proceedings brought by contractor seeking a declaration that the Construction Act did not apply to that part of a site used for generating power (Abb Zantingh –v- Zedal Building Services Ltd); and

 - Acting for a leading residential developer defending a site-wide foundation defect claim brought by homeowners individually and a group action.